asynts/pico-os/README.md

   - Add a buddy page allocator; the curring "allocate twice as much and align" strategy is a joke

-  - We are allocating the stack twice; is this still accurate with `posix_spawn`?
+  - We were allocating the stack twice; is this still accurate with `posix_spawn`?

   - Lookup devices via `devno`